kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Introduction
 ------------

-In this tutorial we try to show how flexible the least squares fit routine in :mod:`kmpfit` is.
-We added practical examples which are explained with the necessary theoretical background.
+In this tutorial we try to show the flexibility of the least squares fit routine in :mod:`kmpfit` by showing examples and some background theory.
+The *kmpfit* module is an excellent tool to demonstrate features of the least squares fitting theory.
+It is a Python module so the examples are simple and almost self explanatory.
 The fit routine *kmpfit* has many similar aspects in common with SciPy's *leastsq* function, but its interface is a more friendly and flexible.